pperlinski/Election_Analysis/README.md

 There were 369,711 total votes cast in the election.

 The candidates were:
--Charles Casper Stockham
+1. Charles Casper Stockham
--Diana DeGette
+2. Diana DeGette
--Raymond Anthony Doane
+3. Raymond Anthony Doane

 The results were:
 -Charles Casper Stockham: 23.0% (85,213)